AlejandroJIMBUI/PhysicsSIM/README.md

 # PhysicsSIM

-**PhysicsSIM** This project was developed for my Physics course, featuring a collection of Python-based simulations covering key topics from the curriculum.
+This project was developed for my Physics course, featuring a collection of Python-based simulations covering key topics from the curriculum.
 The interactive simulations model fundamental physical phenomena studied throughout the semester.

 ---